 When this type of device was originally described in the early 1990s by Anjo Eenhoorn PAØZR, it was called an active attenuator.
 Since there are other kinds of attenuators that are also called "active," I prefer to call it an offset attenuator.
 That term describes how it solves case leakage by offsetting the signal frequency.
 An offset attenuator consists of a local oscillator (LO) connected to a diode mixer through the attenuation control.
 The higher the LO level, the higher the amplitude of the offset signal applied to the receiver.
 To increase attenuation, decrease the LO signal into the mixer with the control.

 Nowadays, hams expect a special circuit board for every ham construction project.
 Not this one.
 There is so little wiring that it simply isn't necessary.
 A universal project board works just fine.
-I used Radio Shack 270-283, which is a 2 X 3-1/4 X 1-3/8 inch plastic box with an aluminum cover and a predrilled 1-7/8 X 3 inch circuit board mounted inside.
+I found a 2 X 3-1/4 X 1-3/8 inch plastic box with an aluminum cover and a predrilled 1-7/8 X 3 inch project board mounted inside.
 J1 is a BNC connector to mate with the cable from your RDF antenna.
 The output cable has a BNC plug to match the antenna connector of many hand-helds.
 If your antenna or radio uses different connectors, make changes accordingly.

 S1 is a subminiature toggle switch.
 It's easy to accidentally bump it to the ON position when you toss the unit into the back seat after the hunt.
 If you are good at making square holes, you can replace S1 with a slide switch to minimize the chance of accidentally run-down batteries.
 If you don't have a stock of quarter-watt resistors in your junkbox, buy the five-pack of 2.2 K resistors.
 For R3, use two of the 2.2 K resistors connected in series.